Mackenzie Wilcox: Ford NHL

 Mackenzie Wilcox was a member of the Central Mavericks in the Ford National Hockey League (NHL), representing the team from 2015 to 2019.
 During his time with the team, Wilcox won a bronze medal in the 2016 edition of the tournament.

 Premier Hockey League

 Following the overhaul of the NHL and subsequent introduction of the Premier Hockey League, Wilcox was named in the Central Falcons.
 The league's inaugural edition was held in 2020, with the team taking home a gold medal.
+Wilcox was also a part of the 2024 squad that won the silver medal.

 National teams

 Under–21

 Wilcox debuted for the New Zealand U–21 team in 2016 at the Junior Oceania Cup.
 Following this, he appeared at the Sultan of Johor Cup in Johor Bahru, followed by the FIH Junior World Cup in Lucknow.

 Black Sticks

 In 2017, Wilcox debuted for the Black Sticks during a test series against Pakistan in Wellington.
 Following his debut, he went on to win a silver medal at the Oceania Cup in Sydney.

 Following a major hip surgery, Wilcox was forced to miss a year of hockey during his recovery.

 Wilcox was also a member of the Black Sticks in the inaugural season of the FIH Pro League.